CreativeTrager/consoled/README.md

 [![NuGet Package: Rumble.Commander](https://img.shields.io/nuget/vpre/Rumble.Commander?label=nuget%3A%20Rumble.Commander)](https://www.nuget.org/packages/Rumble.Commander)

 ## Description
 The `Rumble.Commander` is a configurable console command control program.
-Designed to provide an intuitive interface to control console applications, `Rumble.Commander` allows developers to define specific actions, aliases, confirmation prompts, and more.
+Designed as a command-based utility to provide an intuitive interface to control console applications, `Rumble.Commander` allows developers to define specific actions, aliases, confirmation prompts, and more.
 The library is quite simple so it can be improved in many ways.

 The `Rumble.Commander.Demo.Runnable` is a console application demonstrating the usage of the `Rumble.Commander` library.